-The Waec English answers 2021 to waec english 2021 questions can now be seen here.
-The West African Examination Council (WAEC) English Language SSCE paper will be written in May, June or July 2021.
+The Waec English answers 2021 to waec English 2021 questions can now be seen here.
+The West African Examination Council (WAEC) English Language SSCE paper will be written on Thursday, 7th May 2021.

-- PAPER 1: Will consist of eighty multiple choice questions, all of which should be answered within 1 hour for 40 marks.
+- PAPER 1: This Will consist of eighty multiple-choice questions, all of which should be answered within 1 hour for 40 marks.

 - PAPER 2: Will consist of five essay topics and a passage each to test candidates’ comprehension and summary skills.
 Candidates will be expected to write an essay on one of the topics and answer all the questions on Comprehension and Summary passages.
 The paper will last 2 hours and carry 100 marks.